 In the wizard, type the name of your Visual Studio Online account in the textbox and choose the Authorize Now link.
 You might be asked to sign in.

-In the OAuth pop-up dialog, choose Accept to authorize Azure to configure your team project in Visual Studio Online.
+In the Connection Request pop-up dialog, choose Accept to authorize Azure to configure your team project in Visual Studio Online.

 The next time you push a commit to your repository, Visual Studio Online will build and deploy your project to Azure.